MicrosoftDocs/customer-insights/ci-docs/enrichment-enhanced-company-data.md

 - **Companies processed and changed**: The number of customer company profiles that were successfully enriched.
 - **Companies processed and not changed**: The number of customer company profiles that were recognized but not changed.
 This typically happens when the input data is valid and can't be improved by the enrichment.
-- **Companies not processed and not changed**: The number of customer company profiles that were not recognized.
+- **Companies not processed and not changed**: The number of customer company profiles that weren't recognized.
 This typically happens for input data that are invalid or not supported by the enrichment.

 ## Next steps